 Can Pike Bite Through Skin?

 Pike teeth can absolutely pierce human skin, creating clean, surgical-like cuts that often don't immediately hurt due to their sharpness.
 While pike cannot bite through bone or remove fingers, they can inflict serious lacerations requiring stitches.
+The most severe injuries typically occur when anglers carelessly handle pike or attempt to remove hooks without proper tools.

 Proper Pike Handling Techniques

 Safe pike handling starts with proper tools.
 Long needle-nose pliers, jaw spreaders, and cut-resistant gloves prevent most injuries while protecting both angler and fish.
+Jaw spreaders are essential tools that hold a pike's mouth open during unhooking, preventing the fish from clamping down on your hands or tools.

 The gill-plate hold remains popular but risky due to gill raker teeth.
 Instead, grip pike firmly behind the head, supporting the body horizontally to prevent spine damage.
+Cut-resistant gloves provide excellent protection against incidental tooth contact when handling active fish.

 Essential Safety Steps: